Transfer data from a PostgreSQL RDS instance to ClickHouse®

 --port 9440

-This query will return the same data as we previously had in the PostgreSQL database with additional technical columns:
+This query returns the same data you previously had in the PostgreSQL database with additional technical columns:

 ┌─order_id──┬─region────────────────────────────┬─country────┬─item_type──┬─order_date───────────┬─units_sold─┬─unit_price─────────┬──────────unit_cost─┬─total_revenue─┬─────total_cost─┬────total_profit─┬─data_transfer_commit_time─┬─data_transfer_delete_time─┐